Site Map Site Search

 "Familiar Faces Attract Attention"

-Thank you letters are critical to your job search success, and interviews are not the only occasions to send thank-you and follow-up letters.
-If you've ever experienced helping or doing something for someone, and not receiving a thank-you, you understand how employers view this lack of courtesy on the part of job seekers.
+Thank you letters are critical to your job search success, and interviews are not the only occasions to send thank you and follow up letters.
+If you've ever experienced helping or doing something for someone, and not receiving a thank you, you understand how employers view this lack of courtesy on the part of job seekers.
 They may also gauge your motivation on the level of your follow up activities.

 On this page:

-When to write thank-you letters:
+When to write thank you letters:

-A thank-you letter should be written after:
+A thank you letter should be written after:

-• An interview; (See interview follow-up / thank-you letters)
+• An interview; (See interview follow up / thank you letters)

-• A contact is helpful to you in a telephone conversation or e-mail;
+• A contact is helpful to you in a telephone conversation or email;

 • Someone provides / sends information to you at your request;